jphalimi/PythonForMIC/Doc/library/atexit.rst

    saved.
 After all exit handlers have had a chance to run the last exception to be raised is re-raised.

+   .. versionchanged:: 2.6
-   This function returns *func* which makes it possible to use it as a decorator without binding the original name to ``None``.
+      This function now returns *func* which makes it possible to use it as a decorator without binding the original name to ``None``.

-.. function:: unregister(func)

-   Remove a function *func* from the list of functions to be run at interpreter- shutdown.
-After calling :func:`unregister`, *func* is guaranteed not to be called when the interpreter shuts down.

 .. seealso::

    Module :mod:`readline`
       Useful example of :mod:`atexit` to read and write :mod:`readline` history files.

 .. _atexit-example: